makehackvoid/fpga-sig/tutorials/02-SN74139/README.md

 create your own inverter.

-Vendors such as Xilinx do not support this level of abstraction in their tools, i.e. switch level is part of the lanaguage but not all tools support it.
+Vendors such as Xilinx do not support this level of abstraction in their tools, i.e. switch level is part of the language but not all tools support it.

 ## Structural Level